theodi/open-standards-guidebook/README.md

 ├── assets/ # Front end assets - consumed by build process │   ├── styles/ # Components for Fractal styleguide
-│   ├── images/ # images - filenames will be revved on build so use rev filter in liquid │   └── js/ # JavaScript goes here, use ES6 as transpiled with webpack ├── build/ # Build scripts and config
+│   ├── images/ # images - filenames will be revved on build so use rev filter in liquid │   ├── js/ # JavaScript goes here, use ES6 as transpiled with webpack │   └── docs/ # Markdown formatted documentation for Fractal styleguide │
-├── contributions/ # Sinatra app, handles creating GH issue from form submissions ├── design/ # Design tokens in spec compliant format ├── dist/ # Built site goes here
+├── contributions/ # Sinatra app, handles creating GH issue from form submissions ├── dist/ # Built site goes here
+│
-├── docs/ # Markdown formatted documentation for Fractal styleguide ├── src/ # The Jekyll part of the project
+├── jekyll/ # The Jekyll part of the project
 │   ├── _data/ # Data files in yml, primarily used for nav generation
 │   ├── _includes/
 │   ├── _layouts/